Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Simple Ways To Rid Of Garden And Household Ants

-Garden And Household Ants Can Be A Costly Homeowner Expense
+Garden And Household Ants Can Be A Costly Expense

-Almost every homeowner has had to deal with household ants whether in the bathroom, kitchen, bedroom, or the perimeter of their home.
+Almost every homeowner has dealt with household ants, whether in the bathroom, kitchen, bedroom, or the home’s perimeter.

-If it’s not fruit flies, mice, rats, skunks, rabbits, chipmunks, raccoons its ants that are making their way inside which can get costly for the homeowner.
+If it’s not, fruit flies, mice, rats, skunks, rabbits, chipmunks, raccoons, or ants are making their way inside, which can get costly for the homeowner.

-Owning a home means taking care of household maintenance chores but the same goes for those who rent.
+Owning a home means taking care of household maintenance chores, but the same goes for renters.

-On the odd occasion in the summer we might find large ants in the house that make their way in through small entryways.
+On the odd occasion in the summer, we might find giant ants in the house that make their way in through small entryways.

-It has never been a concern for us as it’s quite common and we just get rid of it by using a tissue.
+It has never been a concern for us as it’s pretty standard, and we get rid of it using a tissue.

-However, when you are facing a small colony of black ants you have your hands full trying to find the source and proper method to get rid of them.
+However, when facing a small colony of black ants, you have your hands whole trying to find the source and proper method to eliminate them.

 Household Ants vs. Other Ants